|hope college > campus offices > international ed|

 Throughout the year, we also organize field trips to a traditional American baseball game, the Frederick Meijer Garden, cross-country ski through Pigeon Creek Park, and provide you with many opportunities to truly experience our beautiful state.

 August 19- 28, 2016

 Parents and family members of international and TCK students are welcome to join us for some special events and sessions planned to introduce you to Hope College and the West Michigan area.
 These may include a day trip to Chicago, a boat ride on Lake Michigan, a baseball game in Grand Rapids, as well as sessions about the international student experience at Hope, student panels, academics, health and safety, etc.

-In collaboration with the offices of Advancement and Admissions, we are pleased to make these events free of charge to you.
-Families need to arrange for their own accommodations and we recommend early reservations at the Haworth Center, located on Hope's campus, City Flats, or the Courtyard Marriott on 8th Street.
+In collaboration with Development and Family Engagement Office, we are pleased to make these events free of charge to you.
+Families are responsible for their own accommodations and we recommend early reservations at the Haworth Center, located on Hope's campus, City Flats, or the Courtyard Marriott on 8th Street.
 If you need help reserving a room, please contact the Development and Family Engagement Office.

 Families attending the orientation should indicate this on the student's 2016 Arrival form.
-For questions, please visit the Parent Orientation page here, or contact the Fried International Center at firstname.lastname@example.org.
+For questions, please visit the International Family Orientation page here, or contact the Fried International Center at email@example.com.

 Before You Arrive